By Kaye A. Thomas

 A post-retirement conversion may permit you to accomplish one or more of the following:

-- Have a larger dollar amount invested in a tax-free vehicle by using other savings to pay tax on the rollover.
+- Have a larger dollar amount invested in a tax-free vehicle by using other savings to pay tax on the conversion.

 - Cause the money in your traditional IRA to be taxed at a lower rate than if your children inherited the IRA.